xeggex/xeggexapinode/README.md

 # Xeggex API Example Library

-This is a sample api library written in NodeJS
+This is a sample api library written in NodeJS using basic authentication